 Please note: You can apply for the positions even if you have not yet been officially admitted to the masters or doctoral program.
 However, you will need to be admitted when the position begins.

 Master's graduate assistants receive a stipend (salary) ranging up to $10,000* depending on the number of hours of assignment and the length of the appointment.
 In addition to the stipend (salary), master's students receive tuition remission up to eight masters credits during fall and spring semester.
-For specific details about the stipend (salary) and tuition remission, please visit the Graduate Assistant Handbook.
+Doctoral students receive tuition remission up to six doctoral credits during fall and spring semester.

 Doctoral graduate assistants work 20 hours per week for a $15,000* stipend during the academic year with faculty members in instructional, administrative, or research areas.
 Graduate assistance receive a tuition waiver for six * doctoral credits during fall and spring semester.

 *Graduate assistantship stipend and tuition waiver credits are subject to change.

 SCSU utilizes a scholarship management software called AcademicWorks to simplify and streamline the scholarship awards process.
 All scholarships at SCSU will be awarded using this system.
 Students will complete one online application and the system will automatically match student data information with relevant scholarships for which you qualify.
 Students will be able to view and search all available scholarships, apply for those scholarships requiring additional information, view and accept scholarship offers, submit thank you letters, and view donor profiles.
 Scholarship deadlines typically range between February 1st and April 1st.